nishanth1596/nishanth1596/README.md

 Welcome to my GitHub profile!
 I'm a frontend developer with a strong focus on React, TypeScript, and building user-first interfaces.
 I'm passionate about solving real-world problems with code and constantly improving through hands-on projects, challenges, and collaboration.

-Lately, I've started diving into backend development to understand what truly happens beyond the UI, learning Node.js, Express, and MongoDB to build complete full-stack applications.
+Lately, I've started diving into backend development to understand what truly happens beyond the UI, learning Node.js, Express, JAVA, DSA and MongoDB to build complete full-stack applications.

 ### 💻 Tech Stack